 COMMUNITIES IN THE LEAD

-We will centre important local and cultural perspectives and experiences, and work to transfer power and ownership to local people and projects.
+To centre important local and cultural perspectives and experiences, and work to transfer power and ownership to local people and projects.

 DIVERSITY, EQUITY, INCLUSION

-We will value different skill sets and appreciate that everyone has something to offer.
+To value different skill sets and appreciate that everyone has something to offer.
 We will address and seek to overcome any barriers.

 JUST TRANSITION

-We will consider social justice alongside environmental issues, knowing that issues intersect and have the same root cause.
+To consider social justice alongside environmental issues, knowing that issues intersect and have the same root cause.
 We will take a holistic approach which considers all aspects of people’s lives.

 CARE FOR THE ENVIRONMENT

-We will respect and protect the environment in the way we deliver our projects.
+To respect and protect the environment in the way we deliver our projects.
 This includes moving from extractive to regenerative practices.

 JOY AND FRIENDSHIP

-We will deliver activities that are joyful and engaging, that forge new friendships and work towards greater connection, wellbeing and shared purpose.
+To deliver activities that are joyful and engaging, that forge new friendships and work towards greater connection, wellbeing and shared purpose.

 Sign Up